Get lost in the wild beauty, elemental forces and fascinating history of the South Island’s rugged West Coast.

 Arahura Greenstone Tours depart near Hokitika, a historic town worth visiting in itself.
 Time your trip to coincide with the Hokitika Wildfoods Festival (early March) and join the thousands who flock to try the delicious local venison and whitebait, as well as the dubious “mountain oysters” and huhu grubs.

 Glaciers: force of nature

 If you head south from Hokitika on State Highway 6, across icy-looking rivers spanned by one-lane bridges, with the deep green of Westland Tai Poutini National Park looming up on your left, you reach glacier country.
-Both the Franz Josef – the first you reach as you travel south – and the Fox glaciers are some of the world’s most accessible: you can reach both by a relatively easy walk.
+Both the Franz Josef – the first you reach as you travel south – and the Fox glaciers are some of the world’s most accessible: a relatively easy walk will get to you to within a few hundred metres for a good view of each glacier face.
 But to really get a sense of the wonder of these rivers of ice, you’re going to want to hop in a chopper.

 A heli-hike with Fox Glacier Guiding, which offers a range of glacier experiences, will, after a short ride, deposit you some 800m above sea level, the picturesque Victoria Falls tumbling from a nearby cliff-top.
 Crampons applied to boots, you’ll experience the best the glacier has to offer: crevasses that glow a beautiful deep blue in their depths, ice caves you can slide through, and pools of the clearest sweetest water you’re likely to ever taste.
 The only thing that makes you happy about leaving is the fun of, once again, bouncing through the air in the helicopter.